There are still places available for TEL Fest sessions (Tues 11 – Thus 13 July, UoR staff only.) Bookings close on Friday (30 June).

-As the festival season approaches, we thought we’d host a festival of our own this summer: TEL Fest – A festival of Technology Enhanced Learning.
-TEL Fest is designed to help academic and teaching staff make the most of technology to enrich teaching and learning.
-A series of bookable sessions, and something a little different from our TEL staff development provision during the year, it will draw on expertise from colleagues across the University and external speakers, and will comprise a range of TEL-related demonstrations, practical workshops, a roadshow and sharing/showcase sessions.
-Whether you come along to one or many ‘gigs’, and regardless of your previous TEL experience, the festival is being developed to ensure that you leave both inspired and equipped with the skills you need to enhance your current practice.
+TEL Fest is designed in large part (though not exclusively) to help academic staff make the most of technology to enhance teaching and learning.
+(Administrative staff may also be interested in some of the sessions.)
+A series of bookable sessions, and something a little different from our TEL staff development provision during the year, it draws on expertise from colleagues across the University and external speakers, and comprises a range of TEL-related demonstrations, practical workshops, a roadshow and sharing/showcase sessions.
+Whether you come along to one or many ‘gigs’, and regardless of your previous TEL experience, the festival has been developed to ensure that you leave both inspired and equipped with the skills you need to enhance your current practice.

 Blackboard Bootcamp: Whip your Blackboard course in to shape!
 A practical workshop to help you develop your Blackboard module (Steve Hoole, Blackboard)